Advertisement

 In an embryofoetal study in pregnant rabbits, acalabrutinib was administered orally at doses up to 200 mg/kg/day during the period of organogenesis (from GD 6-18).
 Acalabrutinib produced no maternal toxicity and no evidence of teratogenicity or foetal development, growth, or survival at doses of 50 mg/kg/day (approximately equivalent to the human AUC exposure at the recommended dose).
 Decreased foetal body weight and delayed ossification were observed at exposure levels that produced maternal toxicity (doses ≥100 mg/kg/day), which were 2.4-times greater than the human exposure levels at the recommended dose.

-In a rat reproductive study, dystocia (prolonged /difficult labour) was observed at exposures >2.3-times the clinical exposure at 100 mg twice daily.
+In a rat reproductive study, dystocia (prolonged/difficult labour) was observed at exposures >2.3-times the clinical exposure at 100 mg twice daily.

 Indications/Uses

-CALQUENCE (acalabrutinib) is indicated: in combination with obinutuzumab or as monotherapy for the treatment of patients with previously untreated chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL); as monotherapy for the treatment of patients with CLL/SLL who have received at least one prior therapy; for the treatment of patients with mantle cell lymphoma (MCL) who have received at least one prior therapy.
+Chronic Lymphocytic Leukaemia (CLL)/Small Lymphocytic Lymphoma (SLL): CALQUENCE is indicated: in combination with obinutuzumab or as monotherapy for the treatment of patients with previously untreated chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL).

 Dosage/Direction for Use